Fife: Media

 Locally published newspapers include the Fife Free Press in Kirkcaldy; the Dunfermline Press in Dunfermline; the Glenrothes Gazette in Glenrothes, the East Fife Mail in Leven, the Fife Herald in Cupar / Howe of Fife and the St Andrews Citizen in St Andrews.
 DC Thomson publishes Fife and West Fife editions of the Dundee Courier & Advertiser, and the Counties Edition of the Evening Telegraph is sold in Fife.

 The only Fife-based radio station is Kingdom FM.
 There is also a community radio station that broadcasts each evening and is run solely by youths, called Fife Youth Radio.
 Other local radio stations, Tay FM, Greatest Hits Radio Tayside & Fife and Edinburgh's Forth 1 and Greatest Hits Radio Edinburgh, Lothians & Fife, broadcast to the northern and southern parts of the region respectively.

-British power metal band Gloryhammer has dedicated its entire discography to a fictitious fantasy tale about Fife, in which its heroic kings, aided by valiant knights from Crail, clash with intergalactic forces of evil.
+British power metal band Gloryhammer has dedicated its entire discography to a fictitious fantasy tale about Fife and Dundee, in which its heroic kings, aided by valiant knights from Crail, clash with intergalactic forces of evil.